frosted-mikan/pixelweil/README.md

 ![rosie](/icon/icon.png)

-Welcome to Osterweil Co-op 2021-2022!
+Welcome to Osterweil 2021-2022!
+It's a small co-op located on East Jefferson Street in Ann Arbor, MI.
+Please enjoy your stay!

 * Play as one of the house's residents
 * Explore the house through pixel art
 * Talk to your housemates (including a doggo!)
-* Encounter various events around the house
+* Find and encounter various events around the house